 Incoming, first-year international students are automatically considered for merit-based scholarships through their application for undergraduate admission.
 Available scholarship opportunities include:

 Competitive, merit-based scholarship award.
-Awards range from $10,000–$28,000 annually but do not cover the total cost of attendance.
+Awards range up to $28,000 annually but do not cover the total cost of attendance.

 Northeastern has partnered with RaiseMe to offer U.S. high school students the opportunity to earn microscholarships that recognize their academic achievements and outstanding accomplishments.
 Students can earn up to $20,000 in microscholarships each year, which will be incorporated in their Northeastern University financial aid award.